deejcoder/softwarecapstone/README.md

 # softwarecapstone
 Software Capstone Project, Internal 3

+### Wiki
+Please do check the Wiki regularly.
+[Wiki](https://github.com/dy1zan/softwarecapstone/wiki) updates are not sent to Discord.

 ### Common Linux commands,
 1. `tail -f log.txt # prints all updates to log.txt to the console window.`